 IMAGING COE STUDENTS GAIN INTERNATIONAL RESEARCH EXPERIENCE

-Two Centre for Advanced Molecular Imaging (Imaging CoE) PhD students, Ms. Holly Ung and Mr. Blake Mazzitelli, completed a three-month Research Placement at Fraunhofer IZI-BB in Potsdam, Germany.
-Both researchers studied and implemented Fraunhofer IZI-BB’s optimized system for Cell-Free Protein Synthesis (CFPS).
+Imaging CoE PhD students, Ms Holly Ung and Mr Blake Mazzitelli completed a three-month research placement at Fraunhofer IZI-BB in Potsdam, Germany.
+Both students studied and implemented Fraunhofer IZI-BB’s optimised system for Cell-Free Protein Synthesis (CFPS).

-The research placements mark a significant milestone in the partnership between Monash University and the ARC Imaging CoE with Fraunhofer IZI-BB in which a previously untapped pipeline of protein-synthesis to molecular imaging analysis can be achieved with enhanced efficiency.
+The research placements mark a significant milestone in the partnership between Monash University and the Imaging CoE with Fraunhofer IZI-BB.
+By developing a novel pipeline of cell-free protein-synthesis to molecular imaging, researchers expect to be able to address previously unanswerable research questions.

-As part of our commitment to fostering the next generation of scientist, the research placements offered the students an opportunity for international exposure and allowed them to gain invaluable insights into the German approach to applied research..
-Ms Ung and Mr Mazzitelli are the first students to participate in the program and they have shared their experience with us:
+As part of the Imaging CoE’s commitment to fostering the next generation of scientists, the research placements offered the students an opportunity for international exposure and allowed them to gain valuable insights into the German approach to applied research.
+Ms Ung and Mr Mazzitelli were the first students to participate in the program.

 WE LEARNT MANY NEW SKILLS…

-While the CFPS technology has existed previously in various forms the Department of Cell-free and Cell-based Bioproduction at Fraunhofer IZI-BB has spent many years optimizing the system for the generation of disease-related human proteins.
+While CFPS technology has existed previously in various forms, the Department of Cell-free and Cell-based Bioproduction at Fraunhofer IZI-BB has spent many years optimising the system for the generation of disease-related human proteins.
 Many of these proteins are typically unable to be generated in cell-based systems and, indeed, many commercial CFPS systems.

 AS A YOUNG FEMALE SCIENTIST…

-“This was an incredible learning experience.
-My two supervisors were inspiring women who are currently pioneering the development of this powerful technology.
-Their invaluable words of encouragement and support have given me the independence and confidence to contribute to the scientific community in this exciting era where there are emerging women leaders,” Ms Ung said.
+“It was an incredible learning experience.
+My two supervisors were inspiring women who are pioneering the development of this powerful technology.
+Their words of encouragement and support gave me the independence and confidence to contribute to the scientific community in this exciting era, where more and more women are leaders,” Ms Ung said.